ivkeapp/Rick-Morty-s-characters/README.md

 #### AlertDialog
 - showInfoDialog() - method for showing an alert dialog with character details.
 - setInfoText() - method for setting TextView texts from API call results.
+- checkType() - method which check if type of character exist.

 #### DataSource
 - getCharacterLiveDataSource() - method for retrieving live data source.